HaoLi12345/interactive_seg/README.md

 ## before training

 Please have a look at the readme.txt file under the [useful_scripts](https://github.com/HaoLi12345/interactive_seg/edit/main/src/useful_scripts) folder to generate training data.
-It will produce a .json type file for the training/validation split.
+It will produce a .json file for the training/validation split.

 ## training